Trade Stock Indices

 Inverted Hammer Trading Candlestick

-This is a bullish reversal candlestick pattern.
-It forms at the bottom of a market trend.
+This is a bullish reversal candle pattern.
+It forms at the bottom of a trend.

 Inverted hammer forms at the bottoms of a down trend and indicates the possibility of a reversal of the downwards trend.